phuonght098/Smart-Glove-Robot-Control/README.md

 Quaternion representation completely eliminates the instability associated with Euler-angle singularities.

 Overall, the proposed system demonstrates stable real-time performance and provides sufficiently accurate joint-angle estimation for robotic arm teleoperation while maintaining computational efficiency on the ESP32 platform.

+# 7. Future Work

+🚧 Limitations: Servo motor lifting capacity is limited; the system can be susceptible to signal interference in highly metallic environments.

+🚀 Future Directions:

+Replace Servo motors with BLDC motors combined with Encoders to increase accuracy and payload capacity.

+Integrate Force Feedback sensors into the glove so the user can "feel" the objects being grabbed.

+# 8. Contact

+Author: Huynh Thanh Phuong

+Email: phuong0342098446@gmail

+LinkedIn:

+If you find this project helpful, please consider giving it a ⭐ (Star) on GitHub!
+Thank you!

+# 9. License

+This project is licensed under the MIT License.